Muzzu077/billing-app/README.md

 1. Push your code to GitHub/GitLab/Bitbucket.
 2. Import the repo in Vercel.
-3. Set the same values in your Vercel project (copy/paste the Supabase URL, anon key, and JWT secret above; adjust `FRONTEND_URL` to your deployed domain later).
+3. Set the same values in your Vercel project (URL + service role key + JWT secret; adjust `FRONTEND_URL` to your deployed domain later).
 4. Vercel will run:
    - `npm install` (installs root + backend dependencies)
    - `npm run install:all` (installs frontend/backend node_modules)